 In addition to a healthy diet and regular exercise, be sure your endothelium is getting the nutrients it needs to support healthy function.
 Dietary supplements like L-arginine, L-citrulline, CoQ10, krill oil, Omega-3 DHA and EPA, and garlic support healthy endothelial cells and Nitric Oxide production.

 When you’re busy, it’s tempting to scrimp on sleep.
-But getting plenty of sleep and rest is actually a productive activity for the body, and especially the endothelial cells.
+Getting plenty of sleep and rest is actually a productive activity for the body, and especially the endothelial cells.
 Getting the recommended eight hours of sleep per night gives your endothelial cells the chance to heal and regenerate.

 Healthy aging really comes down to healthy living.
 Take it one day at a time, and remember that each great choice you make adds up to a lifetime of wellness and vitality.